nanachi-code/osbjs-website-v2/docs/api/txtgen/index.md

 Returns a `Texture` that contains info about the width, height and osb path of the generated image.

 * **text**: Text.
+* **useBoundingBox**: Whether bounding box should be included in the calculation or not.
+If you are creating any sorts of per character effect this should be `true` and the Origin should be set to TopLeft, TopCenter or TopRight depends on your need so that the text can be aligned properly.
+However if you just wanna generate a whole line of text then just leave it as `false` so your texture doesn't have extra unncessary paddings.
 * **color**: default: 0,0,0
 * **offset**: default: 0,0,0,0